. . . . . . . . . . . . . . . . . . . .

 In fact, one of the best things about Wives and Daughters is how fresh and unique the father-daughter relationship is.
 There are plenty of things about the doctor to both admire and be exasperated by.
-The woman he chooses is very flawed as a stepmother to Molly, she’s slightly evil, but not unrelentingly horrid.
-She gives Molly practical guidance in important ways that her father never could have.
+The woman he chooses is very flawed.
+As a stepmother to Molly, she’s slightly evil, and yet, not unrelentingly horrid.
+She gives Molly practical, valuable guidance in ways that her father never could have.

-Most importantly for Molly, she brings her own daughter into the family, giving Molly an older sister who teaches her things about the world and women’s choices that no one else in Molly’s world ever hinted at.
+Most importantly for Molly, this new stepmother brings her own daughter with her, giving Molly an older sister who teaches her things about the world and women’s choices that no one else in Molly’s world ever hinted at.